LLM (Large Language Model)

 For Salesforce: an LLM is the "AI engine" inside Agentforce, Einstein Copilot, and platforms like gptfy.
 The LLM doesn't store customer data — it processes prompts and returns responses.
 Architecture decisions about which LLM, how to send prompts, and how to handle responses define the entire AI experience.

-See LLM (Large Language Model) in GPTfy
+See LLM (Large Language Model) running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how LLM (Large Language Model) actually works inside a Salesforce org like yours.

 Book a demo